sebelga/gstore-node/README.md

 });

-// Or with **Joi** schema definition const userSchema = new Schema({
+// Or with **Joi** schema definition
+// You need to have joi as a dependency of your project ("npm install joi --save") const userSchema = new Schema({
     firstname: { joi: Joi.string().required() },
     email: { joi: Joi.string().email() },